Workbuster/dubbel/README.md

 - You may not "kruta", if it is not executed well

 ### Serves
-- Every person will serve 3 balls
+- Every person will serve 3 times
-- After 3 balls, the other team gets to serve.
+- After 3 serves, the other team gets to serve.
 The serve is rotated in a zig-zag motion.
 - The ball needs to be served diagonally and within the white lines
 - Serves that touches both sides but otherwise fails, gets 2 retries